awsdocs/amazon-workmail-user-guide/doc_source/outlook-client.md

 + Outlook for Mac 2011, Outlook 2016 for Mac, and Outlook 2019 for Mac

 **Note**
-Outlook 2016 and Outlook 2019 for Windows can be configured only by using auto\-discover\.
+Outlook 2016 and Outlook 2019 for Windows can be configured only by using AutoDiscover\.

 **To manually configure Outlook**